 Differential diagnosis of free fluid in cul de sac (pouch of Douglas)

-Evidence of fluid within the cul-de-sac is a common finding, and the underlying cause can be thought of either physiological or pathological.
+Evidence of fluid within the cul-de-sac is a common finding, and the underlying cause can be thought of as either physiological or pathological.

-- ruptured follicle
+- ruptured follicles

 - retrograde menstruation

 - increase in ovarian permeability due to oestrogen influence

 - 1. Nyberg DA, Laing FC, Jeffrey RB.
 Sonographic detection of subtle pelvic fluid collections.
 AJR Am J Roentgenol.
 1984;143 (2): 261-3. doi:10.2214/ajr.143.2.261 - Pubmed citation

 - 2. DeCherney AH, Minkin MJ, Spangler S. Contemporary management of ectopic pregnancy.
 J Reprod Med.
 1982;26 (10): 519-23.
 Pubmed citation